Overview

 Getting Started

-To access the Framework Coverage Explorer, navigate to Knowledge Base > Framework Coverage in the sidebar or go to:
+To access the Framework Coverage Explorer, navigate to Knowledge Base > Framework Coverage in the sidebar.

 The platform supports multiple industry frameworks, each organized by its native hierarchy.